 Step 6: Use Your Team’s Creative Genius

 Cue your creative vision.
 This is the “structured” part of that structured creative freedom I was talking about before.
-Now, what makes Instagram interesting isn’t just the quality of the photos, but the stories you can tell using images, videos, Reels, and Stories.
+Now, what makes Instagram so compelling is that it went from being a photo-sharing app to being a storytelling platform.

 New Product Launch Examples

-Activewear brand @popflex_active recently launched their Stardust collection, featuring a range of black and sparkly leggings, bras, and tops.
+When Activewear brand @popflex_active launched their Stardust collection, it featured a range of black and sparkly leggings, bras, and tops.
 This is what their Instagram feed looked like in the week leading up to the launch and the week of the launch itself.
 You can see they had a clear vision for the visual direction: blacks, whites, and pops of iridescent shimmer.

 Their influencer partner @zoestone posted this all-black Popflex ‘fit the day before the Stardust launch.
 Although it’s not as stylized as the in-house creative the brand generated, it still sticks with the theme of the launch and effectively teases the new products.